Ahmad-Mudasir/task-manager-fullstack/README.md

   - `taskUpdated` → payload: `Task`
   - `taskDeleted` → payload: `{ id }`
 - Client subscribes and updates UI accordingly; also shows toasts on add/edit/delete.

+### Multi‑user behavior

+- All tasks are visible to every logged‑in user.
+- Each task includes its owner (`user { id, name, email }`); cards render an owner chip.
+- Edit/Delete controls are only visible to the owner; others can view and mark complete on their own tasks only (if enabled in policies).
+- No page refresh required: Socket.IO pushes `taskCreated`, `taskUpdated`, `taskDeleted` to all connected clients.

 ## Directory Structure